 Hi, I’m Brett King

 For as long as I can remember, I’ve been a helper.
-Because we all need a little help sometimes.
-Even as a teenager, my heart was happiest when I could help someone learn to read.
-Or swim.
-Or ride a bike.
-Or anything else that helped someone grow and learn and heal.
-That joy took me on a professional journey into education.
-Then counseling.
+Even as a teenager, my heart was happiest when I was helping someone learn.
+That joy took me on a professional journey into education and then counseling.